mac641/tab-split-merger/README.md

 ## Usage

 This extension adds menu options to all open tabs except those in *Private Windows*.
 You can find them by performing a *right click* on the currently *active tab* (It only works on active tabs since the extension has no host permission).
-At the bottom of this menu you should see a option called **Window Manager**.
+At the bottom of this menu you should see a option called **Tab Split Merger**.
 Just move your mouse over it and wait for the sub menu to open.

 ### Set confirmation threshold